Chordee is a birth defect of the penis. It causes the penis to be curved downward, which is most obvious during an erection.

 This condition may not be detected until later in childhood.

 In mild cases, surgery may not be needed.
-The doctor will monitor your child’s condition.
+Your child's condition will be monitored.
 In other cases,

 may be done to straighten the penis.
 The curved appearance will be straightened by: